Golem: An algorithm for robust experiment and process optimization

 \subsection{Optimization of a noisy HPLC protocol}

 As a realistic and challenging example, we consider the optimization of the aforementioned HPLC sampling protocol under the presence of significant noise in P1 and P3 (noisy query setting).
+In this first instance, we assume that the other conditions contain little noise and can thus be approximated as noiseless.
 As before, we consider normally distributed noise, truncated at zero.
 We assume a standard deviation of $0.008$ mL for P1, and $0.08$ mL for P3.
 In this example, we assume we are aware of the presence of input noise in these parameters, and are interested in achieving a protocol that returns an expected peak area, $\mathbb{E}[Area]$, of at least $1000$ a.u.
 As a secondary objective, we would like to minimize the output variability, $\sigma[Area]$, as much as possible while maintaining $\mathbb{E}[Area] > 1000$ a.u.